Genie in a Bottle: Other versions

 In 2008, Aguilera recorded a remake of "Genie in a Bottle" entitled "Genie 2.0" for her first greatest hits album, Keeps Gettin' Better: A Decade of Hits.
 "Genie 2.0" is an electropop-oriented song; a reviewer from Rolling Stone compared the song to works by Lady Gaga.
 The song was released via the iTunes Store in the United States to promote the album.
 Nick Butler of Sputnikmusic likened the song's style to that of The Eurythmics's "Sweet Dreams (Are Made of This)" and called it "awesome".
 To promote Keeps Gettin' Better, Aguilera performed "Genie 2.0" at the 2008 MTV Video Music Awards.
 The remake debuted at number 161 on the UK Singles Chart.

-In 2016, Dove Cameron covered "Genie in a Bottle" with sanitized lyrics for the Disney Channel short series Descendants: Wicked World.
-The music video, directed by Jay Martin, has over 300 million plays on VEVO.
+In 2016, Dove Cameron covered "Genie in a Bottle" with sanitized lyrics for the Disney Channel short series Descendants: Wicked World, accompanying it with a music video directed by Jay Martin.
 Cameron's version was received with praise with MTV writer Jessica Norton saying, "Not only does the revived cover satisfy our love of reliving the '90s, it also introduces a whole new generation to the iconic pop track."
 Cameron's cover peaked at number 11 on Billboards Bubbling Under Hot 100.
 In September 2024, another cover of the song was released on EP titled The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live).
 It featured singer and guitarist Machine Gun Kelly.

+In September 2025, Emilia released a cover of "Genio Atrapado" exclusively on Amazon Music.
+She described Aguilera as one of her musical influences and stated that she grew up singing and dancing to the song.
+In December 2025, the cover was released to all streaming platforms and later reached number 17 on the Monitor Latino Argentina National Songs airplay chart.